nackjicholson/aiosql/docs/getting_started.rst

 Getting Started
 ###############

-Below is an example of a program which can pring "{greeting}, {world}!" from data held in a minimal SQLite database of worlds and greetings.
+Below is an example of a program which can pring "{greeting}, {world_name}!" from data held in a minimal SQLite database of worlds and greetings.

 The SQL is in a ``greetings.sql`` file with ``-- name: `` definitions on each query to tell ``aiosql`` under which name